btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 src-20 | 1 | 0
 bitclub | 1 | 0

-The vast majority of standard ordinals were mint operations.
+The vast majority of standard ordinals found were performing mint operations.

 Operation | Count | %
 ---|---:|---: